-The incidence of pulmonary metastases in patients diagnosed with breast cancer ranges between 7% and 24% [155].
-The initial purpose of performing metastasectomy in most breast cancer patients is to confirm the diagnosis, establish hormone receptor status, and rule out other primary or metastatic cancers.
+The incidence of pulmonary metastases in patients diagnosed with breast cancer ranges between 7-24%.
+[157] The initial purpose of performing metastasectomy in most breast cancer patients is to confirm the diagnosis, establish hormone receptor status, and to rule out other primary or metastatic cancers.
 Therapeutic PM in management of metastatic breast cancer is controversial.
 Breast cancer metastatic to lung is regarded as a systemic disease with no clear role for therapeutic PM.
-Despite this accepted practice pattern, several retrospective studies suggested a potential survival advantage in highly selected breast cancer patients undergoing PM for isolated or limited disease [6, 156-162].
-A meta-analysis of 16 studies evaluating 1,937 patients undergoing breast cancer PM reported a 5-year survival of 46% [163].
-Poor predictive factors were DFI of less than 3 years, incomplete resection, more than 1 metastasis, and negative hormone receptor status.
-In contrast, a 5-year survival of 16% was reported in a case series of breast cancer patients with metastases limited to the lungs and treated with chemotherapy alone [164].
-Similar to metastatic disease from other solid organs, PM of multiple or bilateral breast cancer metastases was associated with poor outcome [165].
-This concept is emphasized by a report of 81 patients with metastatic breast cancer with improved overall survival (103 vs 37 months) in patients harboring a single versus multiple sites of disease [20].
-The extent of pulmonary resection and approach does not appear to influence survival [20, 165].
+Despite this accepted practice pattern, several retrospective studies suggested a potential survival advantage in highly selected breast cancer patients undergoing PM for isolated or limited disease.
+[6, 158-164] In a meta-analysis of 16 studies evaluating 1937 patients undergoing breast cancer PM, a 46% 5-year survival was reported.
+[165] Poor predictive factors were DFI < 3 years, incomplete resection, > 1 metastasis and negative hormone receptor status.
+In contrast, a 16% 5-year survival was reported in a case series of breast cancer patients with metastases limited to the lungs and treated with chemotherapy alone.
+[165] Similar to metastatic disease from other solid organs, PM of multiple or bilateral breast cancer metastases was associated with poor outcome.
+[167] This concept is emphasized by a report of 81 patients with metastatic breast cancer with improved overall survival (103 vs. 37 months) in patients harboring a single vs. multiple sites of disease.
+[20] The extent of pulmonary resection and approach does not appear to influence survival.
+[20, 167]

-Because many publications investigating the management of stage IV breast cancer with pulmonary metastases included patients on systemic therapy (hormonal, cytotoxic, or targeted), the true contribution of PM to long-term survival is unclear.
-Staren and colleagues [158] examined medically treated patients with or without PM and found a significant survival improvement with the addition of PM (34 vs 58 months).
-Survival at 5 years was 11% in the medically treated group compared with 36% in the surgical group [160].
-Chemotherapy before or after PM did not influence overall survival in a cohort of 467 PM breast cancer patients [156].
+Since many publications investigating the management of stage IV breast cancer with pulmonary metastases included patients on systemic therapy (hormonal, cytotoxic or targeted), the true contribution of PM to long-term survival is unclear.
+Staren et al examined medically treated patients with or without PM and found a significant survival improvement with the addition of PM (34 vs. 58 months).
+Five-year survival in the medically treated group compared to the surgical group was 11% vs. 36%, respectively.
+[162] Chemotherapy before or after PM did not influence overall survival in a cohort of 467 PM breast cancer patients.
+[158]

-There is evidence suggesting using PM in breast cancer patients harboring hormone receptor-positive (either estrogen receptor-positive or human epidermal growth factor receptor 2 [Her2]-neu) disease appears to have a survival advantage over receptor-negative disease, with 5-year survival of 77% versus 12%, respectively [158].
-The presence of mediastinal LN metastases with breast cancer lung metastases portends a worse prognosis [20, 166].
-However, a recent review concluded that in view of the present relatively good survival among patients with metastatic breast cancer, the added value of PM is unclear [167].
+There is evidence suggesting employing PM in breast cancer patients harboring hormone receptor-positive (either ER or Her2-neu) disease appears to have a survival advantage over receptor negative disease (77% vs. 12%, 5-yr survival, respectively).
+[160] The presence of mediastinal LN metastases with breast cancer lung metastases portends a worse prognosis.
+[20, 168] However, a recent review concluded that, in view of the present relatively good survival among patients with metastatic breast cancer, the added value of PM is unclear.
+[169]

-- 18. In breast cancer patients, PM can be considered within an MDT construct. - Strongly Agree: 58% Agree: 33% Neutral: 8% Disagree: 0% Strongly Disagree: 0%
+18. In breast cancer patients, PM can be considered within a MDT construct.

+Strongly Agree: 58% Agree: 33% Neutral: 8% Disagree: 0% Strongly Disagree: 0%